sleevs/Design-Pattern/README.md

         Flyweight pattern is to optimize memory usage and improve performance by sharing common state among multiple similar objects .
 By separating the intrinsinc (shared) and extrinsic (unique) state of objects , the Flyweight pattern reduce memory footprint and enhances the effeciency of object creation and manipulation .

   -  [Proxy](https://github.com/sleevs/Design-Pattern/blob/master/structural/ProxyPattern.cpp)

+      - Problem:

+        There are situations where we need to control access to an object , add additional functionality or optimize it's behavior without modifying the object itself .
+However , directly accessing or modifying the object way no be feasible or might violate the principle of separation of converns.

+      - Motivation:

+        Proxy pattern is to provide a solution for controlling access to an object by acting as an intermediary or placeholder.
+It allows us to create a proxy object that acts as representative or surrogate for real object.
+The Proxy pattern promotes additional layer of control and encapapsulation , making it useful for scenarios like access control , catching , lazy loading and logging.

 ### Behavioral patterns